typical-go/typical-go/README.md

 ## Requirements

 Typical Go known to work with Go 1.17 and later.
-Typical Go may work with older versions of Go but this is not guaranteed.

 ## Getting Started